manos unidas logo

 Who We Are

 Our board members have over 50 years of experience working with Deaf children and immigrant families.
 We also partner with organizations in 10 states.
+Click here for more information about our board.

 Our Mission